MicrosoftDocs/architecture-center/docs/example-scenario/analytics/ingest-faa-swim-analyze-flight-data-content.md

 ### Security

 A key requirement for this architecture is that all traffic must be internal and highly secure.
-To accomplish this:
+To meet this requirement:
-- VNet injection is used to deploy Azure Databricks to keep the communication between the cluster and Kafka internal.
+- VNet injection is used to deploy Azure Databricks.
+This deployment method keeps communication between the cluster and Kafka internal.
 - The Azure Databricks workspace uses your Azure identity for authentication.
 - NSGs filter network traffic to and from Azure Databricks and Kafka VMs.